 When it comes to the garage door, there are many parts that contribute to its operation and design.
 With all the varying stationary and moving parts, the electrical, mechanical, and other elements, people can expect some wear and tear.
 Taking advantage of professional maintenance tune-ups and inspections services can help you reduce a lot of the need for repairs, but the issues can still develop.
-Today, we at United Garage Door Company would like to elaborate on a few of the more dominant parts and the common issues that occur.
+Today, we at All American Garage Door Repair would like to elaborate on a few of the more dominant parts and the common issues that occur.

 Troubleshooting Garage Door Problems